shashank562000/shashank562000/README.md

 # 👋 Hey there, I'm **Shashank Rai**

-I’m a passionate **Backend Engineer (SDE-2)** who thrives on architecting reliable, scalable, and AI-integrated systems.
+I’m a passionate **Backend Engineer** who thrives on architecting reliable, scalable, and AI-integrated systems.
 With deep hands-on experience in designing complex backend solutions, I build APIs that don't just serve — they **scale, secure, and evolve**.

 ---